 Achievement First Brooklyn High School

+Please return this form by December 4th to Ms. Jackson.

 ___ I give permission for my scholar to remain at AF Brooklyn High School past the regular school dismissal time on Thursday, December 9 to attend the summer opportunities parent information session from 6 to 7 pm.